31337root/holbertonschool-higher_level_programming/0x09-python-everything_is_object/README.md

 # 23-answer.txt - Is a a tuple?
 Answer with Yes or No.
 # 24-answer.txt - What does this script print?
 # 25-answer.txt - What does this script print?
+# 26-answer.txt - What does this script print?